abhinav-vr24/school-nutrition-monitoring-simulation/README.md

 \- Generate block and district summaries
 \- Prepare follow-up action lists for supervision

-The dataset used is \*\*simulated but programme-realistic\*\*, created solely to demonstrate monitoring logic, data management, and reporting workflows.
+The dataset used is simulated but programme-realistic, created solely to demonstrate monitoring logic, data management, and reporting workflows.

 ---